qiang1981cn/devsecops-neuvector/docs/part-1.md

 4) Sydney
 5) Tokyo
 6) Quit

- 1
+ 5
-You picked: Mumbai
+You picked: Tokyo
-Provisioning VM in your AWS Lightsail region ap-south-1 as lab environment ...
+Provisioning VM in your AWS Lightsail region ap-northeast-1 as lab environment ...
 ```

 Choose the region closest to you to continue your lab setup.
 The script will then